 Faculty, please visit the Faculty Resource Guide.
 Librarians are happy to provide research instruction for CCN classes.
-We will meet with your class in Zoom sessions and we also have asynchronous instruction support available.
+We will meet with your class in Zoom or Google Hangout sessions and we also have asynchronous instruction support available.
 Please visit the Faculty Resource Guide for information about scheduling synchronous and asynchronous instruction tailored to meet the needs of your class.

 College Credit Now students have access to the Chemeketa Community College Library collections to support college level research.
 In addition to our physical collection, there is online access to eBooks, 80+ databases, and thousands of articles available via the library website.
 Librarians provide one-on-one assistance and instruction and we encourage students to contact us via chat or email.